jdx/mise/README.md

 - setting arbitrary env vars while inside the directory
 - passing options to plugins like `virtualenv='.venv'` for [python](https://github.com/jdx/rtx/blob/main/docs/python.md#experimental-automatic-virtualenv-creationactivation).
 - specifying custom plugin URLs

+They can use any of the following project locations (in order of precedence, top is highest):

+- `.rtx.toml`
+- `.rtx/config.toml`
+- `.config/rtx.toml`
+- `.config/rtx/rtx.toml`

+They can also be named `.rtx.local.toml` and environment-specific files like `.rtx.production.toml`.
+Can also be opted-in.
+See [Config Environments](#config-environments) for more details.
+Run `rtx config` to see the order of precedence on your system.

 Here is what an `.rtx.toml` looks like: